sparky713/ToDo/README.md

 tracker application for the people of my school community.

+Phase 4: Task 2
+I have implemented a robust design for the getCourse() method in the CourseList class and the getTask() method in the TaskList class.
+The exceptions are caught in the TasksPage class in the deletingAction() and completingAction(), and in the CoursesPage class in the deleteHelper() method.

+Phase 4: Task 3
+-

 ## User Stories

 - As a user, I want to be able to add a course to my course list (done)